stanfordnlp/CoreNLP/_pages/api.md

 ## Quickstart (with convenience wrappers)

 Below is a quick snippet of code that demonstrates running a full pipeline on some sample text.
+It requires the english and english-kbp models jars which contain essential resources.

 It uses new wrapper classes that have been developed for Stanford CoreNLP 3.9.0 to make it easier to work with annotations.